ITUnderground/itunderground.dk/src/routes/(posts)/pages/resources/+page.md

 ### WSL

 For windows WSL is easily the most convenient way to get started.
-You can follow the [official guide](https://www.kali.org/docs/wsl/wsl-preparations/#wsl-in-microsoft-store) to get started.
+You can follow the our [Kali Linux WSL setup guide](/blog/setting-up-kali-windows) to get started.

 ### Linux distro